 Pumpkin Hand Pies

-Adorable Pumpkin Hand Pies are the perfect treat to celebrate the fall season and Halloween.
-Made with the easiest homemade pastry crust ever (seriously!).
+Adorable Pumpkin Hand Pies are the perfect fall baking treat or Halloween.
+Perfectly spiced and made with the easiest homemade pastry crust ever (seriously!).

-Taste: Mild pumpkin spice flavor that makes you wish fall lasted all year long.
+Taste: Perfect pumpkin spice flavor that makes you wish fall lasted all year long.

 Texture: The pastry is flaky and tender, while the filling is rich and smooth.